parkverdict

 Fort Point National Historic Site

 Entrance sign against the historic Ford buidling.
-57WORTH IT NPS photo, Luther Bailey
+57GOOD RANGE NPS photo, Luther Bailey

 National Historical Park · CA